holodex/git-sync/README.md

 - `branch`: an optional `String` to specify the name of a git branch
 - `cronTime`: any CronTime format supported by [cron](https://www.npmjs.com/package/cron)

-`cb` is a function that will be called every time there is an error or after the git repository is updated with a new commit.
+`cb` is a function that will be called every time there is an error or after the git repository is updated with a new commit. it will be called node-style, with an `Error` (if any) as the first argument and a [NodeGit `Commit`](http://www.nodegit.org/api/commit/) (if any) as the second argument.

 `cronJob` returned by `gitSync()` is a [CronJob](https://www.npmjs.com/package/cron) which can be `.stop()` or `.start()`.